dylanburkey/Dylanburkey.box/src/content/blog/astro-paper-2.md

 All the blog posts were moved from `src/contents` to `src/content/blog` directory.

 ### New Fetch API

+## Web 3 Development and Marketing Blog

+AstroPaper v2 is a minimal, responsive, accessible and SEO-friendly Astro blog theme.

 Contents are now fetched with `getCollection` function.
 No relative path to the content needs to be specified anymore.